Electricity and Cars

 Hybrid electric vehicles have been on the market for several years and are now fairly sophisticated and reliable, and are consequently in high demand.
-However, today's hybrids still depend entirely on liquid fuels, while using regenerative braking to increase efficiency.
-London has a fleet of 56 experimental hybrid buses, and from 2012 all new buses there are to be hybrids.
+However, plain hybrids still depend entirely on liquid fuels, while using regenerative braking to increase efficiency.
+London has a fleet of 56 experimental hybrid buses, and from 2012 all new buses there were to be hybrids.

 Hybrids have a battery which is charged by an internal combustion (IC) motor (as well as regenerative braking), and in full, or parallel, hybrids the drive may be from both or either.
 They claim much enhanced fuel economy, though figures suggest that there is little advantage over efficient diesel motors in highway use.
 Their advantage is in urban driving, and their significance is mostly as an important step towards plug-in hybrid vehicles.

 The Toyota Prius is the best-known hybrid car of this type.
-The Mk3 version has a 1.8 litre, 73 kW engine, a 10 kW AC generator/motor, a nickel metal hydride battery (mass: originally 45 kg reduced to 29 kg in 2004 model and superseded by lithium-ion battery in Mk3 model unknown) and a 60 kW AC synchronous electric motor, all with sophisticated power electronics and controls.
-The NiMH battery pack is 6.5 Ah at 201.6 volts (1.34 kWh) delivering 27 kW and had an 8 year/160,000 km warranty (expected life is quoted at 240,000 km).
-From 2009 the battery pack was to be lithium-ion type, but NiMH was initially retianed in Mk3.
-The range on battery-only is very small however.
+The Mk3 version has a 1.8 litre, 73 kW engine, a 10 kW AC generator/motor, a very small battery* and a 60 kW AC synchronous electric motor, all with sophisticated power electronics and controls.
 The vehicle cost is about 30% more than a comparable conventional vehicle.
 Toyota has a larger full-hybrid vehicle, the Highlander SUV.

-Honda has a different hybrid system, Integrated Motor Assist (IMA), using nickel metal hydride batteries charged (in the Civic and new Insight hybrids) by a 1300cc engine plus regenerative braking.
-The batteries mainly assist acceleration via a thin 10 or 20 kW electric motor /generator between the 60 kW engine and transmission.
+Honda has a different hybrid system, Integrated Motor Assist (IMA), using nickel metal hydride batteries charged (in the Civic and new Insight hybrids) by a 1300cc engine.
+The batteries mainly assist acceleration via a thin 10 or 20 kW electric motor/generator between the 60 kW engine and transmission.
 Unlike Toyota and Ford systems, IMA cannot function to any extent solely on battery power.
-The whole system has an 8-year warranty.
+The whole system has an eight-year warranty.

 Ford has several hybrid models.
 The Escape Hybrid was launched in 2004.
-Like others, it utilizes a an Electronically Controlled Continuously Variable Transmission or eCVT to allow the distribution of power between the 2.5 litre internal combustion engine and the main electric motor to be determined by driving conditions, so that the engine is shut off when the electric motor can provide enough power to run it.
-It uses regenerative braking to help charge the 1.8 kWh nickel metal hydride battery pack.
+Like others, it utilizes an Electronically Controlled Continuously Variable Transmission or eCVT to allow the distribution of power between the 2.5 litre internal combustion engine and the main electric motor to be determined by driving conditions, so that the engine is shut off when the electric motor can provide enough power to run it.
+It has a 1.8 kWh nickel metal hydride battery pack.
 By March 2009, some 100,000 Escape Hybrids had been produced.

 London's hybrid buses are from four manufacturers, one of which is BAE Systems, which has now supplied 2700 HybriDrive systems for buses, mostly in North America.
 These are series hybrids, now with lithium-ion batteries.
 In Europe, Siemens is supplying hybrid drive systems for buses.

-Further interesting hybrid and PHEV designs are in an Appendix.
+Further interesting hybrid, PHEV and EV designs are in the Appendix below.